katanemo/arch/docs/source/concepts/tech_overview/prompt.rst

    Check :ref:`Prompt Target <prompt_target>` for more details!

-Intent Detection and Prompt Matching:
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Intent Matching
+^^^^^^^^^^^^^^^

-Arch uses fast Natural Language Inference (NLI) and embedding approaches to first detect the intent of each incoming prompt.
-This intent detection phase analyzes the prompt's content and matches it against predefined prompt targets, ensuring that each prompt is forwarded to the most appropriate endpoint.
-Arch’s intent detection framework considers both the name and description of each prompt target, and uses a composite matching score between an NLI and cosine similarity to enchance accuracy in forwarding decisions.
+Arch uses fast text embedding and intent recognition approaches to first detect the intent of each incoming prompt.
+This intent matching phase analyzes the prompt's content and matches it against predefined prompt targets, ensuring that each prompt is forwarded to the most appropriate endpoint.
+Arch’s intent matching framework considers both the name and description of each prompt target, and uses a composite matching score between embedding similarity and intent classification scores to enchance accuracy in forwarding decisions.

+- **Intent Recognition**: NLI techniques further refine the matching process by evaluating the semantic alignment between the prompt and potential targets.

-- **Embeddings**: By embedding the prompt and comparing it to known target vectors, Arch effectively identifies the closest match, ensuring that the prompt is handled by the correct downstream service.
+- **Text Embedding**: By embedding the prompt and comparing it to known target vectors, Arch effectively identifies the closest match, ensuring that the prompt is handled by the correct downstream service.

-- **NLI**: NLI techniques further refine the matching process by evaluating the semantic alignment between the prompt and potential targets.

 Agentic Apps via Prompt Targets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To support agentic apps, like scheduling travel plans or sharing comments on a document - via prompts, Arch uses its function calling abilities to extract critical information from the incoming prompt (or a set of prompts) needed by a downstream backend API or function call before calling it directly.
 For more details on how you can build agentic applications using Arch, see our full guide :ref:`here <arch_agent_guide>`:

 ..
 Note::
-   Arch :ref:`Arch-Function <function_calling>` is the dedicated agentic model engineered in Arch to extract information from a (set of) prompts and executes necessary backend API calls.
+   `Arch-Function <https://huggingface.co/collections/katanemo/arch-function-66f209a693ea8df14317ad68>`_ is a collection of dedicated agentic models engineered in Arch to extract information from a (set of) prompts and executes necessary backend API calls.
    This allows for efficient handling of agentic tasks, such as scheduling data retrieval, by dynamically interacting with backend services.
-Arch-Function is a flagship 1.3 billion parameter model that matches performance  with frontier models like Claude Sonnet 3.5 ang GPT-4, while being 100x cheaper ($0.05M/token hosted) and 10x faster (p50 latencies of 200ms).
+   Arch-Function achieves state-of-the-art performance, comparable with frontier models like Claude Sonnet 3.5 ang GPT-4, while being 100x cheaper ($0.05M/token hosted) and 10x faster (p50 latencies of 200ms).

 Prompting LLMs
 --------------
 Arch is a single piece of software that is designed to manage both ingress and egress prompt traffic, drawing its distributed proxy nature from the robust `Envoy <https://envoyproxy.io>`_.
 This makes it extremely efficient and capable of handling upstream connections to LLMs.
 If your application is originating code to an API-based LLM, simply use the OpenAI client and configure it with Arch.
 By sending traffic through Arch, you can propagate traces, manage and monitor traffic, apply rate limits, and utilize a large set of traffic management capabilities in a centralized way.

 ..
 Attention::
    When you start Arch, it automatically creates a listener port for egress calls to upstream LLMs.
 This is based on the